How to Personalize Your Website's Design and UX for Better Engagement

 Source: Google PageSpeed Insights

-Speed plays a huge role in keeping users happy and engaged.
-Research shows more than half of mobile visitors leave a site if it takes longer than three seconds to load.
+Speed plays a huge role in keeping users happy.
+More than half of mobile visitors leave a site if it takes longer than three seconds to load.

-Custom web design helps avoid this by focusing on what’s essential, cutting out unnecessary code, using optimized images and assets, and setting up smart caching and server tweaks.
+Custom web design helps by focusing on what’s essential — cutting unnecessary code and optimizing assets.

 Effective customization should feel useful, not unsettling.
-There's a fine balance between making users feel understood and making them feel watched, and crossing that line can hurt the trust you’re working to build.
+There’s a fine balance between making users feel understood and making them feel watched.

 For instance, saying “You might also like” with smart suggestions feels helpful.
 But calling out that someone viewed a specific item yesterday?
-That can feel a little too close for comfort.
+That can feel too close for comfort.

 FAQ: Common Questions About Website Personalization